Stefan Vučak’s sensational new social political drama novel!

 The Australian government calls a snap election, and Nash stands as a Senate candidate on the Lifeliner Party ticket.
 Unless lifeliners rise up and fight for their rights, they can expect sterilization, incarceration, and possible extermination as democracies everywhere turn into autocracies.
 To survive, the Lifeliner Party must employ the same dirty tricks the government used against them, but they were no prepared for what awaited them.

-Lifeliners is a revealing look at human nature and the brittle veneer of civilization used to cloak man’s savagery.
+Lifeliners is a political drama that provides a revealing look at human nature and the brittle veneer of civilization used to cloak man’s savagery.
+It doesn’t get better than this!

 A Literary Titan gold award winner!